madanyc/workfront-learn.en/help/manage-work/projects/understand-project-communication.md

 <!---
 learn more urls
-Communicate about work in Workfront Home
+Communicate about work in Home
 Subscribe to items in Workfront
 Update work
 --->